blueburrito24/obsidiannotes/Stuff to do.md

 Look into Manim for python animation \-\> helps learn maths and make cool animations, but this is for later when i’m deep into the coding shebang.

 install Kanban board plugin
+start using Anki for CS flashcards (also would be good for Arabic and maybe driving theory)

 Read Obsidian documentation.